-Backgrounding, needs assessment, needs analysis, analysis… whatever you want to call it, it is crucial to gather information before you start a project.
+Backgrounding, needs assessment, needs analysis, requirements gathering, analysis… whatever you want to call it, it is crucial to gather this information before you start a project.
 And no matter what, if you are about to start a new project, do some analysis before you jump to a solution.

 If you’re a leader of learning efforts, and a project is about to begin and solutions are being proposed, find out what analysis was done and what methods they used, so you can know how those conclusions were reached.

-The authors of The Chief Learning Officer know how important it is to determine what the needs of a project are before beginning it.
+The authors of The Chief Learning Officer know how important it is to determine what the needs of a project are before beginning it, and they know how difficult it is to do so.
 Heed their words as I close.